Oscar-NR/TCP-IP/README.md

-# TCP-IP
+# Chat program through a TCP-IP connection

-WORK IN PROGRESS.

-In this repository are a server of TCP-IP server and the client to comunicate between them creating a small chat program.
-The Ip direction is the local machine.
+This is enough to create a chat program over a linux OS.